-It’s said that parrots have the intelligence of toddlers – and to some extent, that’s true.
-Their intelligence, superior memory, and vocal skills put them above other creatures.
-You might even see them as cleverer than dogs or cats.
+It’s said that parrots have the intelligence of toddlers, and to some extent, that’s true.
+Their intelligence, superior memory, and vocal skills rank them above other animals.
+You may even see them as cleverer than dogs or cats.
 This is a much-debated topic in the avian community.
-After all, evolutionary biology isn’t as simple as researchers would like it to be.
+After all, evolutionary biology isn’t as simple as researchers would like.

-Parrots are intelligent because their brains are similar to humans.
-They have a highly evolved genome sequence.
+Parrots are intelligent because they have a highly evolved genome sequence.
 This regulates language, memory, and spatial awareness.
 Their creativity and intellect are evolutionary byproducts of survival tactics.
 Biologists theorize that their intelligence slowly developed alongside their extensive life spans.

 Intelligence shows itself in different ways.
-Parrots may be very clever, but they also fail the mirror test like dogs, cats, and even human toddlers.
+Parrots may be clever, but they also fail the mirror test like dogs, cats, and human toddlers.
 Likewise, not all parrot species have the same cognitive abilities.
-African grey parrots are said to be the smartest of all.
-They have better mimicking, memory, and understanding of language than any other bird species.
+African grey parrots are the smartest of all.
+They have better mimicry, memory, and understanding of language than any other bird species.

 Parrot Intelligence Facts

-Parrots are arguably the most intelligent type of bird in the world.
+Parrots are arguably the most intelligent type of bird.
 The reason behind this lies in their unique brain structure.
 However, you don’t need to look at parrots under a microscope to realize how clever they are.
 Just take a look online or at your own parrot and you’ll see them using this intelligence to:

 - Dance, to the point of even coming up with their own dance moves.